Key Difference between Data Lake and Data Warehouse

 - Data Lake uses the ELT(Extract Load Transform) process, while the Data Warehouse uses ETL(Extract Transform Load) process.

 - Comparing Data lake vs Warehouse, Data Lake is ideal for those who want in-depth analysis, whereas Data Warehouse is ideal for operational users.

 A Data Lake is a storage repository that can store a large amount of structured, semi-structured, and unstructured data.
 It is a place to store every type of data in its native format with no fixed limits on account size or file.
 It offers a large amount of data quantity for increased analytical performance and native integration.

 Data Lake is like a large container which is very similar to real lake and rivers.
-Just like in a lake you have multiple tributaries coming in, a data lake has structured data, unstructured data, machine to machine, logs flowing through in real-time.
+Just like in a lake, you have multiple tributaries coming in; similarly, a data lake has structured data, unstructured data, machine to machine, logs flowing through in real-time.

-Here are key differences between the two data associated terms in the mentioned aspects:
+Here are key differences between data lakes vs data warehouse: